apache/beam/website/src/documentation/programming-guide.md

 For processing-time timers, the default output timestamp and watermark hold is the value of the input watermark at the time the timer was set.

-In some cases, a pipeline needs to output timestamps earlier than the timer expiration time, and therefore also needs to hold the watermark to those timestamps.
+In some cases, a DoFn needs to output timestamps earlier than the timer expiration time, and therefore also needs to hold its output watermark to those timestamps.
 For example, consider the following pipeline that temporarily batches records into state, and sets a timer to drain the state.
 This code may appear correct, but will not work properly.

 ```java
 PCollection<KV<String, ValueT>> perUser = readPerUser();